-The body closely monitors blood oxygen levels to keep them within a specific range, so that there is enough oxygen for the needs of every cell in the body.
+The body closely monitors blood oxygen levels to keep them within a specific range so that there is enough oxygen for the needs of every cell.

 A person’s blood oxygen level is an indicator of how well the body distributes oxygen from the lungs to the cells, and it can be important for people’s health.